FDRMFL: Multimodal Federated Feature Extraction Model Based on Information Maximization and Contrastive Learning: Methodology

+The \emph{federated contrastive regularization} constrains local representations to remain close to the global consensus via an InfoNCE-style loss.
+Let $Z_i$ be the current local representation, $Z_{i,\text{prev}}^g$ the global model's representation from the previous round (positive sample), and $\{Z_{i,\text{hist}}^g\}$ representations from earlier rounds (negative samples):

-where $\text{sim}(a, b) = \frac{a^\top b}{\|a\| \|b\|}$ is the cosine similarity, and $\tau > 0$ is the temperature coefficient.
-This formula maximizes the similarity between the current representation and the positive sample and minimizes the similarity with the negative samples, forcing the local model update to maintain consistency with the global model.
+where $\text{sim}(a, b) = a^\top b / (\|a\| \|b\|)$ is cosine similarity and $\tau > 0$ is the temperature.
+This loss maximizes similarity with the positive (recent global) representation and minimizes similarity with negatives (earlier global states), anchoring local updates to the global consensus.